Comet-AI/Comet.Box/README.md

 - [ ] Object Tracking

-### We would love to hear from you about your feedbacks!! 🥰
+### We would love to hear from you about your feedback!! 🥰

 - Drop us a [Mail](daydreamingguy941@gmail.com)